MihneaMoso/spotify-dx/docs/ARCHITECTURE.md

   binary replaces the current one (with a rename-then-copy dance on systems that forbid overwriting a running executable), cleans up, and relaunches.
   Non-tarball packages report a clean error instead of failing obscurely.
-- **Android staging:** download the package into the app's private files and fire the system package installer through a file-provider URI (wired via a staged manifest entry); the OS handles consent and installation.
+- **Android install:** the package downloads into the app's private files, then installs through the `PackageInstaller` Session API (`SpotifyDxUpdater.installViaSession`, `ACTION_VIEW` over the provider kept as fallback only). `REQUEST_INSTALL_PACKAGES` is declared and the per-app unknown-sources grant is checked first (routed to system settings when missing — its absence was the silent no-window failure);
+  the provider serves `DISPLAY_NAME`/`SIZE` (a null cursor aborted the system installer); a manifest-registered `InstallResultReceiver` fires the pending-user-action confirmation intent and toasts the result.
+  Prechecks reject wrong-package / foreign-signature / older-versionCode payloads with readable errors instead of system conflict dialogs;
+  session commits are updates, so data and cache survive.
 - The browser build omits the updater entirely.

 ---